 Are the brutal sub-zero temperatures, blizzards and short days keeping your little ones cooped up indoors?
-Cure cabin fever with these fun winter activities for kids:
+If your kids are bored and wondering what to do in the winter, try treating their cabin fever with these fun winter activities for kids:

 Get creative with a DIY project